Table Of Contents

 There might be a way how to avoid this licensing process by avoiding creating

 a distribution with third-party stuff completely.
 With Python you can create

 a module, which is only your code with

 setup.py that only

-lists required deps.
+lists required depencies.

-This way you can still distribute your app - your code - and you might not need to care about other licenses.
+This way, you can still distribute your app - your code - and you might not need to care about other licenses.
 The combination of your code and the dependencies could be specified as a “usage” rather than a “distribution”.
 The responsibility of satisfying licenses, however, most likely transfers to your user, who needs to assemble the environment to even run the module.
-If you care about your users, you might want to slow down a little and read more about consequences.
+If you care about your users, you might want to slow down a little and read more about the consequences.